Investment in technology: Make or break for Nigeria’s oil, gas industry

 Big data

-Sylva noted that as majority of the IOCs adopt Big Data Analytics to optimise utilisation of data, it will lead to increased capacity to generate, collect, store, and utilise this data.
+Sylva noted that as majority of the IOCs adopt Big Data Analytics to optimise utilisation of data, it would lead to increased capacity to generate, collect, store, and utilise this data.

 “The use of analytical and data-driven processes for production has enabled greater cost-efficiency and helped to reduce Mean Time To Repair (MTTR), and increase Mean Time Before Failure (MTBF) in the industry.